christine-gk416/david-kelley-photography/README.md

 #### Colours

 The colours for this site are autumnal/earth tones that match the aesthetic of the store owner.
-The palette was created on (Coolors)[https://coolors.co/]:
+The palette was created on [Coolors](https://coolors.co/):

 ![David Kelley Photography colour palette](https://i.ibb.co/ZYDPY1j/David-Kelley-palette.png)

+### Fonts

+The branding font for the site is David Libre.

+The main headings are Goudy Bookletter 1911 and Zen Antique Soft.
+Paragraph sections are Lato font.
+The navlinks in the header and footer are Aleo and custom buttons are Ubuntu.

+These fonts were chose to be easy to read and have a vintage/artistic look.

+The full style pack was planned out in Figma and you can view the style pack [here](https://www.figma.com/file/dZz9h1LTx9RT6xNIFdwAZb/Milestone-4-styles?node-id=2%3A4).